Quick answer

 Waste Disposal

 Sharps go in approved sharps containers.
 Contaminated materials go in biohazard bags.
 You need a licensed medical waste disposal service to handle pickup.
 Don’t throw contaminated waste in regular trash.
-DHEC takes this seriously, and violations carry steep penalties.
+DPH takes this seriously, and violations carry steep penalties.

 Penalties for Non-Compliance